elqal3awii/WebSecurity-Academy-with-Python/File upload vulnerabilities/README.md

 # File upload vulnerabilities
-This folder contains scripts for all labs in the File upload vulnerabilities section on WebSecurity Academy of PortSwigger company.
+This folder contains scripts for all labs in the File upload vulnerabilities topic on WebSecurity Academy of PortSwigger company.

 ### Happy Hacking 👾